 While not overtly immortal, nymphs can live for centuries without fear of old age or disease.
 In some cases, they can live even longer than that.

 Their death often only occurs when something important about the area they inhabit has been changed.
-If some fundamental form of damage has occurred, such as tree being felled, or the area being destroyed altogether, the nymph may die.
+If some fundamental form of damage has occurred, such as a tree being felled, or the area being destroyed altogether, the nymph may die.

 While not gods, there are depictions in which God has taken the form of a nymph.